0xPolygonZero/r1cs/README.md

 # Rusty Gadgets

-This is a rust library for building R1CS gadgets.
+This is a rust library for building R1CS gadgets, which are useful in SNARKs and other argument systems.

+An R1CS instance is defined by three matrices, `A`, `B` and `C`.
+These encode the following NP-complete decision problem: does there exist a witness `w` such that `Aw ∘ Bw = Cw`?

+An R1CS gadget is comprised of an R1CS instance and a witness generator which, given certain inputs, generates a complete witness which satisfies the instance.

 ## Basic example